The history of ecommerce demonstrates that online stores have certainly come a long way in the past few decades!

 Online retail shoppers instead utilize a range of online sources, services, and data to research products and services before making a buying decision.

-The ability to connect with your target audience through all of the outlets that they’re availing of for research is only one aspect of digital commerce.
+The ability to connect with your target market through all of the outlets that they’re availing of for research is only one aspect of digital commerce.

-Modern consumers are interacting more frequently with their favorite brands online.
-A business’s ability to embrace digital commerce can help build a brand’s image and foster loyalty.
+Modern shoppers are interacting more frequently with their favorite brands online.
+A business’s ability to embrace digital commerce can help build the brand’s image and foster loyalty.

 Connection with customers through traditional methods is progressively becoming obsolete.
 For this reason, companies will have to adapt or risk missing out on sales opportunities.

-As you dig deeper into the data supporting the profound benefits associated with digital commerce, you’ll come across several other critical factors.
+As you dig deeper into the data supporting the profound benefits associated with digital commerce, you will come across several other critical factors.
 These are directly related to the customer experience, customer expectations, and competition in the marketplace.

 The full customer experience is more and more becoming a digital one.
-Successful businesses must create cohesion and consistency throughout all aspects of the experience.
+Successful digital commerce businesses must create cohesion and consistency throughout all aspects of the experience.

-For example, a customer’s first experience with an online retailer may be through a social media ad or through shared content.
+For example, a customer’s first experience with an online retailer may be through ads on social media platforms or through shared content.

 The message conveyed through that experience should be directly supported by the customer’s online interaction on the business's website from start to finish.